Introduction to Unix Shell

 - To upload a file or a folder on a cloud every day.

-- To compress log files which grows every day.
+- To compress log files that grow every day.

 - Combining multiple commands: It combines multiple commands into a single command.
-Executing a single command is easier as you don’t have to remember the order of commands or the sequence of them to execute.
+Executing a single command is easier as you don’t have to remember the order of commands or their sequence to execute.

-- Transparency: It is easier to see and check out what action is being performed by the script as it is a text file, but in a C/C++ program you are required to have the access to the source code file.
+- Transparency: It is easier to see and check out what action is being performed by the script as it is a text file, but in a C/C++ program, you are required to have access to the source code file.

 - Portable: It is easier to execute a script to other Unix or Unix-like operating systems if it has the shell.

 There is nothing much that you need to know before starting learning Unix shell scripting.
 Basic knowledge of programming and the Unix command line is helpful.